The biggest fear for many home sellers is having their house sit on the market.

 The goal here is to verify that the buyer has enough funds for the down payment, their closing costs, and the required reserves (most loans require that the buyer have an additional 6-12 months worth of mortgage, taxes, and insurance after the loan closes).

-Here’s another quick tip for selling your home: If you think your house might not appraise at the purchase price (e.g. you received a great offer you weren’t expecting), then make sure your agent ensures that the buyer has enough funds to cover the potential difference of what they would need to pay.
+Here’s another tip: If you think your house might not appraise at the purchase price (e.g. you received a great offer you weren’t expecting), then make sure your agent ensures that the buyer has enough funds to cover the potential difference of what they would need to pay.

 After looking at the buyer’s funds, the next step is to call the loan officer.
 The agents who do this are trying to get as much information about the buyer as they can.